Quasa

 You generally hear one of two contradictory narratives about weight loss.
 The first is that your weight is simply the result of how much you eat and how much you exercise, but the second is that some people’s bodies pack on weight much more easily than others, making weight loss a much more difficult goal.

-Basically, even if these people eat the same food as other people with normal SMIM1, they burn fewer calories and are more susceptible to carrying more weight.
+Basically, even if these people eat the same food as others with normal SMIM1, they burn fewer calories and are more susceptible to carrying extra weight.

 “Obesity’s causes are very complex and in the majority of cases, the combination of many factors,” University of Exeter associate professor in cellular biology and study lead author Mattia Frontini told CNN.
 “In this study, however, we found a clear genetic trigger for obesity.”